An introduction to some of the passes and tickets which travelers can take advantage of for cheaper and more sustainable travel!

 Japan Rail Pass

 The most well-known rail pass used by many visitors to Japan who would like to visit many different regions across the country.
-7 day, 14 day and 21 day passes are available, with separate fares for ordinary green cars.
-Holder of the pass are able to travel on any JR Train within Japan, as well as certain JR bus routes and shinkansen trains excluding Nozomi and Mizuho.
+7-day, 14-day, and 21-day passes are available, with separate fares for ordinary green cars.
+Holders of the pass are able to travel on any JR Train within Japan, as well as certain JR bus routes and shinkansen trains excluding Nozomi and Mizuho.

-For those travelling to Hokkaido via other regions of Japan this pass is for many very good value for money.
-The Japan Rail Pass can also be used on several of the Shinkansen services, including the Hokkaido shinkansen, allowing travelers to reach Hakodate in the south of Hokkaido from Tokyo in around 4 hours.
-Hakodate it is easy to access Sapporo by changing onto the Super Hokuto Limited Express train.
+For those traveling to Hokkaido via other regions of Japan, this pass is for many very good value for money.
+The Japan Rail Pass can also be used on several of the Shinkansen services, including the Hokkaido Shinkansen, allowing travelers to reach Hakodate in the south of Hokkaido from Tokyo in around 4 hours.
+Hakodate is easy to access Sapporo by changing onto the Super Hokuto Limited Express train.

 Hokkaido Rail Pass

 Also provided by JR, for those who plan to base their travels in Hokkaido the Hokkaido Rail Pass may be better value for money.
 Like the Japan Rail Pass, the Hokkaido Rail Pass allows visitors to board all JR Hokkaido trains (excluding Hokkaido Shinkansen)and some designated JR buses within Hokkaido.

 When using either of these rail passes it is important to note that if you would like to use a reserved seat you must make the reservation beforehand either at a JR ticket counter or online at the website address listed in the useful links below.